smthari/swiper-card/Readme.md

 ---

 ### Project Brief
-#### In this tutorial we’re going to learn how to create a cool Swiper Card using html css and javascript with the dark light mode functionality \ The Swiper Card we’ll build in this tutorial will be pretty cool.  \ a user can add or remove and todo by entering enter after filling todo form and delete todo by clicking delete icon , and mark todo complete by clicking circle
+#### In this tutorial we’re going to learn how to create a swiper card using html css and swiper javascript library

 # Building project
 > ### Before building project init your project as a public repo